Pacific Islands Forum Secretariat

 The Forum Secretariat’s Strategic Framework 2017-2021 provides more detail on the current approach to its work.
 The Forum Secretariat is an international organisation established by treaty, enjoying legal personality in each of its eighteen member countries.
 The Forum Secretariat is based in Suva, Fiji, and mandated to coordinate the implementation of decisions made by the Pacific Islands Forum Leaders.
 The Secretariat is funded by contributions from member governments and donors.
 The Forum Officials Committee (made up of nominated representatives from all Forum Governments) is the governing body for the Secretariat and has oversight of its activities.

-The Secretariat is led by Secretary General Dame Meg Taylor of Papua New Guinea.
+The Secretariat is led by Secretary General Henry Puna of the Cook Islands.
 The Secretary General acts as permanent Chair of the Council of Regional Organisations in the Pacific (CROP) and the Pacific Ocean Commissioner.
 The Forum Secretariat has trade offices in New Zealand (Auckland), China (Beijing), Australia (Sydney), and Japan (Tokyo) that work independently, but come together as Pacific Islands Trade and Invest (PT&I).